 - Adaptive bitrate uses the entire recording when aligning recorded streams.
 Again, this requires more memory and processing to align very long recordings.

 This method is for scaling your live streaming workflow by configuring origin and edge servers.
-For configuration instructions, see How to set up live stream repeater for use with Wowza nDVR (origin/edge).
+For configuration instructions, see Set up a Wowza Streaming Engine live stream repeater for nDVR.

-What needs to be handled outside of Wowza?File Access
+What needs to be handled outside of Wowza Streaming Engine?File Access

-Wowza nDVR limits the recording to 30 hours maximum.
+nDVR limits the recording to 30 hours maximum.
 This is put into place because a very long recording results in a large number of directories/files that can cause an issue with the file system having to manage this number of files.
 The playlist will be repeatedly requested every couple of seconds (based on keyframe size) and, therefore, an extremely large playlist size will be problematic for the player and should be avoided.
-See How to use Wowza nDVR Playlist Request API for more information about how to request a portion of your recording for playback.
+See Use nDVR Playlist request with the Wowza Streaming Engine Java API for more information about how to request a portion of your recording for playback.

 Sufficient hardware is needed to support the level of file access for your workflow.
-Do test runs to estimate how many files will be generated and how well your hardware can handle the file access required for your workflow.
+Test your planned workflow to estimate how many files will be generated and how well your hardware can handle the file access required for your workflow.
 Multiple smaller recordings are more easily managed.

-The Wowza nDVR WindowDuration property controls the length of the recording, but does not manage previous recorded stores.
+The nDVR WindowDuration property controls the length of the recording but does not manage previously recorded stores.
 For example, if you set the WindowDuration value to 3 hours, the recording will be 3 hours long.
-As time continues past 3 hours but is still less than the 30 hours maximum, the recording will be the last 3 hours and the earliest chunks are deleted as time progresses.
-If the ArchiveStrategy value is set to delete, then if there was a previous recording by the same name, it will be deleted and overwritten with the newer recording.
+As time continues past 3 hours but is still less than the 30-hour maximum, the recording will be the last 3 hours and the earliest chunks are deleted as time progresses.
+If the ArchiveStrategy value is set to delete and there was a previous recording by the same name, it will be deleted and overwritten with the newer recording.
 If you have other DVR stores on your file system that were previously recorded, those DVR stores won't be affected by the WindowDuration property.
 Monitoring and managing of recordings isn't part of nDVR functionality.
 Custom scripts would need to be written to your specification for clearing out unwanted recordings.